Voter engagement in North Philadelphia

 - Research article: News you can use or news that moves?
 Journalists’ rationales for coverage of distant suffering (2019).
 Journalism Practice.

+This paper describes a research project that is part of my effort to build theory on the role of communication about development in promoting development outcomes.
 This paper introduced the concept of solutions-oriented information, meaning information related to causes of, context of, or ways to address social ills.
 The study investigates how journalists covering international humanitarian crises make decisions regarding the inclusion / exclusion of solutions-oriented information in stories of suffering.
 Interviews with journalists reveal an internal tension between maintaining a neutral, unbiased position and writing in a way that supports engagement and action.
 Ironically, perhaps, journalists find that including solutions-oriented information amounts to unethical and biased coverage, despite the fact that inclusion of solutions to social problems is an accepted and institutionalized aspect of the American news media’s mandate to the public.
 Reasons for this seeming contradiction are discussed, and I argue that solutions-oriented information not only can be included without demonstrating bias, but that it ought to be included to support ethical coverage that properly informs citizens about potential paths for political engagement.

 - Research report / Evaluation: The use of IVR to support monitoring and evaluation of media interventions: A case study of the VOTO system in Rwanda (2016).
 With B. Smith.